The Magic of Bedtime Stories: Beyond Entertainment

 The Transition to Sleep

 The content matters too.
 Stories with gentle, predictable plots and calm endings work better for bedtime than exciting adventures.
+Pairing stories with soothing music can deepen the calming effect.
 Save the dragon battles for daytime.

 Tips for Powerful Storytelling